go-gl/gl/README.md

 Examples
 --------

-Examples illustrating how to use the bindings are available in the [examples](https://github.com/go-gl/examples/tree/master/glow) repo.
+Examples illustrating how to use the bindings are available in the [examples](https://github.com/go-gl/examples) repo.
+There are examples for [GL 2.1](https://github.com/go-gl/examples/tree/master/glfw31-gl21-cube) and [GL 4.1 core](https://github.com/go-gl/examples/blob/master/glfw31-gl41core-cube/cube.go).

 More
 ----